 We Recommend FuelRods for Disney Trips

 FuelRods are an interesting (and controversial) topic for Disney vacations.
 Ideally, you of course never want to settle for an overpriced, low-quality option for keeping you all-important cell phone charged during your trip…but life ain’t always ideal.
-In this post, we’ll discuss why we recommend FuelRods for Disney trips, including rebutting some of the (thoughtful) positions held by other bloggers.
+In this post, we’ll discuss why we recommend FuelRods for Disney trips!

 disney fuel rods 01.jpeg